The article’s solution or answer has been confirmed in practice by a client or Pitney Bowes agent.

 - Mail your check with the Reserve Account Deposit Coupon.

-TIP: How to send a payment or deposit.
+TIP: See how to send a payment or deposit.

 - Use our Scheduled Pay option to arrange electronic deposits at set intervals (monthly, weekly, semi-monthly), or when the balance reaches a minimum threshold you define.
-Learn how to set up recurring Reserve Account deposits.
+Set up recurring Reserve Account deposits.

 - Add funds directly into your account with ACH & Fed Wire Reserve Account Deposits.